mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

 ![](img/falseDataInjection.png)

-- he Modbus data injector malware is an adaptation of the backdoor trojan program `<backdoorTrojan.py>`, where a plc-Modbus communication module is integrated.
+- The Modbus data injector malware is an adaptation of the backdoor trojan program `<backdoorTrojan.py>`, where a plc-Modbus communication module is integrated.
 This modification enables the C2 Emulation system to remotely control and utilize the injector for launching false command injection attacks.

 - The attack demonstration will spotlight the false command injector program targeting the OT-system control chain: `Train Control HMI` -> `Train Control PLC` -> `Real-world Trains in the railway system` through illicit PLC Modbus control requests.
 The injector will execute an illegal/false Modbus command, such as injecting the state of the train front detection sensor's holding register, prompting the PLC to generate an incorrect electrical signal to the train, resulting in a simulated train accident.
 This showcase underscores the potential impact of false command injection on the safety and integrity of the railway system.